BezMan/android-hidden-camera/README.md

 }
 ```

-- If you are capturing the image from the service, you have to check if the application has the draw ver other application permission or not?
-If the permission is not available, application can ask user to grat the permission using `HiddenCameraUtils.openDrawOverPermissionSetting()`.
+- If you are capturing the image from the service, you have to check if the application has the draw over other application permission or not?
+If the permission is not available, application can ask user to grant the permission using `HiddenCameraUtils.openDrawOverPermissionSetting()`.

 ```
 if (ActivityCompat.checkSelfPermission(this, Manifest.permission.CAMERA) == PackageManager.PERMISSION_GRANTED) {